anthonyloukinas/AWX-Promotion-Pipeline/README.md

 - `git_scm_url` (required) - Git repository where Ansible code + .awx-pipeline.yml file exists.
 - `git_scm_version` (optional) - Branch/Tag/Commit to specifically use a version of .awx-pipeline.yml
-- `scm_branch` (optional) - Defines which Branch/Tag/Commit to use for the imported project
+- `project_scm_branch` (optional) - Defines which Branch/Tag/Commit to use for the imported project

-These variables are covered in the lane/region specific var files in `vars/`
+These variables are covered in the lane/region specific var files in `vars/`.
+See: [Getting Started](#getting-started)

 - `tower_lane` - Dev, UAT, Prod, etc.
 - `tower_region` - NA, EU, ASIA, SA, etc.